• Home

 What to Know Before You Start

-Don’t skip the stirring.
-You don’t need to hover over it, but give it a stir every 30 minutes or so during the cooking phase.
+Do not skip on stirring.
+You do not need to stand over it, but you should give it a stir about every 30 minutes during the cooking process.
+This ensures that everything is melted evenly and that nothing settles or clumps at the bottom.

 Christmas Eve creamy crockpot hot chocolate